Athira2199/3-tier-security-system/README.md

 ```
 This system authenticates each of its users using three stages.

-   1.Stage 1 beign the login stage
+   1.Stage 1 begin the login stage
    2.Stage 2 the otp stage
    3.Stage 3 the face recognition stage
 ```